No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

   3. Design the UI in a way that makes handling many prompts at the same time easier for the user
   4. Allow the user to switch the wallet connection server off, even when they are receiving prompts
   5. Allow the user to switch the wallet connection server on for a limited period of time.
 This would limit the window of opportunity the actor has in doing this type of attack.
+  6. Have a maximum number of connections to dApps

 [Back to top ↑](#table-of-contents)